BurraAbhishek/Python-Hand-Cricket/README.md

 # Python-Hand-Cricket
-Play hand cricket as an individual or a team of 11 against a team of 11 bots for free on the Python Command Line Interface!
+Play hand cricket as an individual or as a team of 11 against a team of 11 bots for free on the Python Command Line Interface!
 More information about the gameplay is available in the [documentation](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/Hand%20Cricket%20Python%20App%20Documentation.pdf).

 ## About this game